hop-along-polly/kata/README.md

 ## Contributing
 I would love additional language contributions.
-I plan on providing tests in Python, C#, and Go, but javascript (node,js), Rust etc. would be awesome.
+I plan on providing tests in Python, C#, javascript (node.js), but Golang and Rust would be awesome.
+This project aims to be a framework for teaching new developers so documentation, READMEs and clean code are essential.